 In the second film ‘Dance of Light Vision’, I introduce the viewer to my life experiences which stimulated the creation of the light images and the production of the film.
 I describe the powerful influences and experiences in nature during childhood, and retreats in nature as an adult.
 My own artistic background was strongly influenced by growing up in an artistic family.
 I explore the effects of synaesthesia in my own family, and its formative influence on the development of modern art.

-Please use the ‘Contribute Information’ page to share your ideas and information on the key topics of nature, art and science.
+Please contact us if you would like to to share your ideas and information on the key topics of nature, art and science.

-This web site comprises and contains copyright materials.
+Copyright Notice Warning: This webpage comprises and contains copyright materials.
 You may not distribute, copy, publish or use the images or any part of the images in any way whatsoever.
 You may not alter, manipulate, add to or delete an image or any part of an image.
 Copyright for the images remains with the artist / film director.
 Humpback Whale sounds donated by the International Fund for Animal Welfare © IFAW